I became a parent a year and a half ago, and my life changed forever.

 Sleepless nights, a crying baby, and all the other demands of parenthood are added on top of everything you were doing before baby came along.
 Although a joyous time in so many ways, the transition to parenthood can also be incredibly stressful.
 Stress makes it difficult to be a loving and present partner.

-So when your partner snaps at you, forgets to do something you asked them to do, or just isn’t as loving and affectionate as you’d like, rather than getting angry, trying chalking it up to the fact that, like you, he or she is probably sleep-deprived and stressed.
+So when your partner snaps at you, forgets to do something you asked them to do, or just isn’t as loving and affectionate as you’d like, rather than getting angry, trying chalking it up to the fact that, like you, they are probably sleep-deprived and stressed.
 Blaming minor relationship issues on external causes like lack of sleep or baby-induced memory loss can help you keep things in perspective, possibly preventing something small from turning into a big, sleep-deprived fight.

 Of course, it’s hard to remember to give the benefit of the doubt, especially if you are running low on sleep, so you could try creating a rule for yourself (called an implementation intention).
 For example, every time you start to feel annoyed at your partner, you could repeat to yourself, “It’s not him, it’s the lack of sleep,” or something along those lines.
 You could also try to remember the last time you did something similar and remind yourself that you are both going to make a lot of mistakes during this time.